elijahola831/BLOCKELECT-Blockchain-Based-Secure-Voting-System/README.md

 **Attribution**

 All the sound effects included in this project are from Microsoft Windows, which are the property of Microsoft Corporation.
 These sounds are used for demonstration purposes only and remain subject to Microsoft’s copyright and licensing terms.

+---

+Give this repository a ⭐ if you like it.